 - Difficult to establish rapport – You can easily miss out on the interpersonal chemistry and synergy that develops in face-to-face communication in online group discussions.
 You are not able to make eye contact with the participants.
 And if you do, you will lose out on reading the body language.
 Eye contact and body language tell a lot about the participant’s feelings/sentiments.
 You can’t share biscuits or kuih, make physical interaction, read the room or even understand a joke.
 It takes so much effort to communicate.

 - Shallow discussion – Piggybacking off the sentiment above, it isn’t easy to get deeply engraved in conversations with other participants.
-Online focus group creates rather a monologue and not a real dialogue.
-Moderator needs to try harder to foster discussion amongst participants.
+An online focus group creates a monologue rather than a real dialogue.
+The moderator needs to try harder to foster discussion amongst participants.

-- Constant Interruption – As we cannot read the room, we often cut one another; therefore, it is easy for the participant to feel frustrated if they have been interrupted.
+- Constant Interruption – As we cannot read the room, we often cut one another; therefore, it is easy for the participants to feel frustrated if they have been interrupted.

-- Speaker view – Sometimes, when your participants were talking, the screen didn’t change.
-If you have more than 4 participants, it can be quite distracting as you need to select the speaker manually.
-And sometimes it can be quite tricky to identify who is speaking.
+- Speaker view – Sometimes, the screen didn’t change when your participants were talking.
+If you have more than 4 participants, it can be quite distracting as you must manually select the speaker.
+And sometimes, it can be pretty tricky to identify who is speaking.

 - Security – Sure, we can ask the participants to sign a confidentiality agreement and data protection act.
-But if we are testing a confidential product concept, how do we make sure that the respondents would not snap a picture or screenshot their screen?
+But if we are testing a confidential product concept, how do we ensure the respondents would not snap a picture or screenshot their screen?
 This is an unresolved issue for me.

-- Not genuine feedback – Respondent can easily use google during the session.
-In one of my online moderation, I saw a respondent googled information when asked about their perception of a particular brand.
+- Not genuine feedback – Respondent can easily use Google during the session.
+In one of my online moderations, I saw a respondent googling information when asked about their perception of a particular brand.
 Sigh.

-General Tips and Trick to Moderate Online Focus Group Discussion
+General Tips and Tricks to Moderate Online Focus Group Discussion

 - Limit the participation: Ideally, you should have four people in an online focus group.
 Six is pushing it to the limit.
-Eight is too much, and at that point, some participants would probably get left out of the conversation.
-It will help you get in-depth understanding, ensure equal participation and consistent dynamic engagement.
+Eight is too much; at that point, some participants would probably get left out of the conversation.
+It will help you get an in-depth understanding and ensure equal participation and consistent dynamic engagement.

-- Short Session: Schedule a 1 – 1.5 hours session.
+- Short Session: Schedule a 1 – 1.5 hour session.
 Any longer than that tends to be counterproductive.
-A short session (what a tongue twister) helps maintain the group focus and concentration.
-Online group discussion is highly vulnerable to distraction, technical issues, and it is tiring because we have to spend our concentration power on listening and deciphering the noise, unnatural audio.
-Virtual conditions tend to slow down the discussion for even simple exercise like a warm-up.
-If you need their usage and attitude (U&A) information, consider to capture it using a digital diary.
+A short session (what a tongue twister) helps maintain the group’s focus and concentration.
+Online group discussion is highly vulnerable to distraction and technical issues, and it is tiring because we have to spend our concentration power on listening and deciphering the noise and unnatural audio.
+Virtual conditions slow the discussion for simple exercises like a warm-up.
+If you need their usage and attitude (U&A) information, consider capturing it using a digital diary.

-- Compulsory Tech-Check before the session – Ensure participants login 30 minutes before the session and conduct a thorough technical check.
+- Compulsory Tech-Check before the session – Ensure participants log in 30 minutes before and conduct a thorough technical check.
 If someone has technical issues, it will delay and disrupt the session.
-Have a dedicated colleague to check the following for your participants:
+Have a dedicated colleague check the following for your participants:

-- Their connection stability; make sure that you can hear and see each other.
-Have everyone check-in and introduce themselves.
+- Their connection stability; make sure you can hear and see each other.
+Have everyone check in and introduce themselves.
 If the connection is not good, ask the participant to sit as close to their Wi-Fi router as humanly possible.

 - Ensure that they are in a quiet place, preferably at their house.
-Avoid taking any respondents who are driving, in shopping malls, parking lot, on top of a mountain etc.
+Avoid taking any respondents who are driving, in shopping malls, parking lots, on top of a mountain, etc.

 - Encourage your participant to use a laptop.
-Use the phone as a last resort, and if they do, ask them to position it horizontally.
+Use the phone as a last resort; if they do, ask them to position it horizontally.

 - Ensure they are plugged in and fully charged.